secureblue/secureblue.github.io/content/INSTALL.md

 ujust set-kargs-nvidia
 ```

-You may also need this (solves flickering and luks issues on some NVIDIA hardware):
+If you encounter flickering or luks issues, you may also (rarely) need this karg:

 ```
 rpm-ostree kargs \